Canfry/blog/src/pages/posts/python-env.md

 ## Introduction

-3 years ago I started learning Python, and what made stop learning it, were the issues I had with virtual environment, Python interpreter, path errors and a lot or other problems I wasn't able to understand as I was starting learning web development.
-In this article, we will have a look on what all this words means, how they work and especially the importance of setting up a virtual environment to make your developer experience enjoyable and simpler.
+3 years ago I started learning Python, and what made me stop learning it, were the issues I had with virtual environment, Python interpreter, path errors and a lot of other problems I wasn't able to understand as I was starting learning web development.
+In this article, we will have a look at what all these words mean, how they work and especially the importance of setting up a virtual environment to make your developer experience enjoyable and simpler.

 ## The Python interpreter